-The Internet of Things is an incredible advance in technology that will allow the user to be connected to an infinite number of devices at all times from any point.
+The Internet of Things (IoT) is a technology that will allow connect an infinite number of devices at all times from any point.
 Do you know what challenges arise with it?

 Internet of Things (IoT) is a network of physical objects that exchange data over the Internet using sensors and Application Programming Interfaces (APIs).